 One of the most common types of non-conforming loans is a jumbo loan.
 This is commonly used when you need to finance more than the FHFA loan limit, which means the bank or lender usually needs extra protection in case you’re no longer able to keep paying the loan.

 When you apply for a conforming conventional loan, you’ll see similar lending criteria at different lenders.
-Most private lenders, for example, want to see for the borrower a minimum credit score of up to 680.
+Most private lenders, for example, want to see a minimum credit score of up to 620 for the borrower.
 Each mortgage lender, however, may have slightly different guidelines.

 Mortgage rates are affected by several factors, including the cost of federal housing, the federal rate, and your financial situation.
 One of the things you may have to choose is whether you want a fixed-rate or adjustable-rate mortgage.